 Now imagine social services removing your children from your home because they cannot find the legal documentation that says who the kids are permitted to stay with in the case of emergencies like this.

-It is a scary thought, but as an estate lawyer and resident in Mars, I know that far too many parents with minor children are not prepared for these types of situations.
+It is a scary thought, but as an estate lawyer, I know that far too many parents with minor children are not prepared for these types of situations.

 For parents with minor children, there are three easy steps you can take to protect your children if something happens to you.